Mongikazi/MomentumActiveAPI/README.md

   <_Just a sample call to your endpoint in a runnable format ($.ajax call or a curl request) - this makes life easier and more predictable._>

-* **Notes:**

-  <_This is where all uncertainties, commentary, discussion etc. can go.
-I recommend timestamping and identifying oneself when leaving comments here._>